Intilery/intilery.github.io/docs/guides/validate.md

 ![arrays](/img/arrays.png)

-***Note:*** It is not currently possible to apply validation to objects within an array, Intielry will recognise the properties of objects within an array and make them available in [audiences](/docs/customers/audiences) and [computed traits](/docs/customers/computed-traits)
+***Note:*** It is not currently possible to apply validation to objects within an array, Intilery will recognise the properties of objects within an array and make them available in [audiences](/docs/customers/audiences) and [computed traits](/docs/customers/computed-traits)

 ## Schema

 All events and their properties can be accessed in the schema section of Intilery,

-### Default events
+### Core

-These are the defaul events that the Intilery tag, or SDKs record, these cannot be edited
+These are the core events recorded via the Intilery tag or SDKs.

 ![default](/img/default.png)

-### Validated Events
+### Custom

-These are the events thay you have added as validated schema's.
-Any recent new fields that require your action are detailed here
+These are the events thay you have added and approved.
+Any recent new fields that require your action will also be shown.

 ![your](/img/your.png)